urisolve/react-circuit-schematics/README.md

 URL: https://react-draw-circuits.netlify.app/

-You can also host the storybook on you own machine by cloning this repository and executing `npm run storybook` or `yarn storybook.`
+You can also host the storybook on you own machine by cloning this repository and executing `npm run storybook` or `yarn storybook`.

 ## License